PostHog/posthog.com/contents/handbook/company/values.md

 We are a team, not a family.
 This means we have very ambitious goals, [pay top of market](/handbook/people/compensation), offer [exceptional benefits](/handbook/people/benefits), and do everything we can to provide an environment for you to do your best work.
 Often this means everyone, [especially managers](/handbook/company/management), getting out of your way.
 It's also [not ok to let your teammates fail](/handbook/company/culture/#dont-let-others-fail).
 We expect everyone to provide direct feedback, to help everyone perform at their best.
 We pay [generous severance](/handbook/people/compensation#severance) if things aren't working out.

-## Bias for impact
+## Bias for action

 Think a change should be made?
 Then make it.

-Most decisions are reversible, so a (slow) consensus-building culture is suboptimal.
-We'll perform better by taking 2 rapid steps forward, and 1 back, then not progressing at all.
+Most decisions are reversible, so a culture that defaults to (slow) consensus-building is suboptimal.
+We'll perform better by taking 2 rapid steps forward, and 1 back, than by not progressing at all.